Jump ahead to:

 How much does the conference cost?

-Students who are accepted to attend the conference must pay a one-time registration fee of $60 CAD, which helps offset some of the cost of the conference, including all lodging and meals.
-If you cannot afford the registration fee and your department/college is unable to help, you may request a fee waiver by submitting a statement attesting to your financial need and verifying that department or university funds are not available.
+Many physics departments pay for their students to attend the conference.
+The Conference organizers are hoping that they will generate enough sponsorship for the conference that they will be able to set up a travel support fund.
+If such a fund is established, if you cannot afford the registration fee and your department/college is unable to help, you may request a fee waiver by submitting a statement attesting to your financial need and verifying that department or university funds are not available.
 Further details will be provided when you are invited to register for the conference.
-You must request a fee waiver at least two days in advance of registering.Lodging (for non-local students) and food will be covered by the conference; you do not need to pay for your hotel room or food at the conference.
-We expect that your travel expenses will be covered by your home department or other funding source(s).
-However, if you are not able to secure sufficient funding to cover these expenses, limited travel funding is available
+You must request a fee waiver at the time you apply for the conference or email us at ccuwip@phas.ubc.ca before the conference.

 Eligibility